 This post includes a recipe for alcohol.
 Drink responsibly.
 One Sweet Appetite and it’s authors are not responsible for the actions of our readers should they choose to make this recipe and consume it.
 Please drink responsibly.

-I had my first mimosa years ago when my husband took me out on a surprise brunch date.
+I had my first mimosa years ago when my husbands took me out on a surprise brunch date.
 We went to a local eatery that served the most incredible breakfast and to our surprise, a mimosa BAR.
 They had so many ways you could get creative with this easy cocktail, and I immediately fell in LOVE.

 Side note, they also had a bloody Mary bar and I cannot wait to go back to try it!